danscully/d3script/README.md

 Track tools provide scripts to Duplicate, Split, Trim, and Move selected layers relative to the position of the playhead.
 It also provides the ability to import a Layer from the Layer Library by name.
 Combining this with the d3script.callScript() function lets you, say, create a key on a Streamdeck which will import a specific layer or group of layers onto the timeline.
 I use this often when I see patterns of layers being used - such as file sets that always get played together ("There's a channel 1 and 2 to play...", or sometimes I'll have a hotkey that adds a layer with a "blob" that I can use to mask/shape content.
 This file also contains a script that provides a keyboard shortcut (Alt+E) to toggle the engaged status.

 # Combining with a control surface
 You can use these scripts either by the keyboard shortcuts they define, or by clicking on a button in the scripts menu.
 You can also call them remotely.
 To do that, set a "telnetConsolePort" in Machine Settings.
 This will allow you to connect via TCP/telnet.
+From there, call the following to trigger a script.
+> "d3script.callScript(*filenameinquoteswithoutpy*,*functionnameinquotes*,*optionalstringparameterinquotes)" .
-From there, call the "d3script.callScript(*filenameinquoteswithoutpy*,*functionnameinquotes*,*optionalstringparameterinquotes)" to trigger the script.
-That function also supports an optional string parameter if the function requires a value to be passed to it, like "d3script.callScript('TrackTools','importLayerByName','MyLayer')".
+That function also supports an optional string parameter if the function requires a value to be passed to it, like
+> "d3script.callScript('TrackTools','importLayerByName','MyLayer')".

 I use a streamdeck with Bitfocus Companion, which can send string commands over telnet.